-- 1. Encourage the student and ask a leading question to guide the response. - 2.
+- 1. Encourage the student and ask the question again by rephrasing the question differently. - 2.
 Elaborate if the student still answers incorrectly, elaborate on the correct parts of the student's response to elicit further class discussion. - 3.
 Redirect the question to another student in the class.